Last Updated: 29th September 2021

 Coffee starts its journey as a plant.
 Before it can be drunk, it must pass through a number of stages and travel thousands of miles.
-This is how coffee is made:

 The flavour a bean produces is affected by where the coffea bush is grown.
-Soil, climate and altitude all alter the way coffee tastes; this is why, for example, coffee from Columbia will differ in taste from region to region and from year to year.
+Soil, climate and altitude all alter the way coffee tastes; this is why, for example, all coffee from Columbia will differ in taste from region to region and from year to year.

-Most coffee comes from two species of the coffea bush: Coffea arabica, simply known as ‘arabica’; and Coffea canephora var. robusta, simply known as ‘robusta’.
+There are four main types of coffee beans.
+But most coffee comes from two species of the coffea bush: Coffea arabica, simply known as ‘arabica’; and Coffea canephora var. robusta, simply known as ‘robusta’.

 When the red cherries have been harvested from the coffea bush, the outer layers of pulp and skin must be removed to reveal the green coffee beans inside.

 There is no international grading system for coffee beans, with different countries using alternative systems.
 For example, in many African countries, the highest grade of coffee is AA, whereas in Indonesia it is Grade 1.

 For example, Javanese coffee is usually roasted for a lengthy time to give it a full-bodied and earthy flavour.
 However, if heat is applied to the beans for too long, it will destroy this flavour and give it a burnt aroma and bitter taste.

 Coffee is usually sold in two general categories of roasting; medium and dark.
-As a basic rule of thumb; if you prefer milk chocolate to dark chocolate, then you will prefer medium roasted coffee to dark roasted coffee.
+As a basic rule of thumb, if you prefer milk chocolate to dark chocolate, then you will prefer medium roasted coffee to dark roasted coffee.

 The final process before you can enjoy your cup of coffee is grinding.
 The coffee beans need to be ground ready to infuse, using your preferred brewing method.